What Is a Palate Expander? Uses, How It Works and More

 Do You Need Palate Expanders, Aligners or Braces?

 While palate expanders don’t necessarily have to be used with metal braces, it is common for patients to be treated with both at the same time.
-You may also need to wear braces or aligners after your palate expansion is complete.
+You may also need to wear braces or clear teeth aligners after your palate expansion is complete.
 Ask your orthodontist about your dental problems and what course of treatment they recommend to address those issues.

 Frequently Asked Questions